TikToker denies mishandling money raised for homeless woman featured in his videos

 Read Choi, who has more than 3 million followers on TikTok, posted a video in June featuring him buying supplies for “a kind homeless woman who just got out of the ER after a head injury.”

-He told viewers she had a number of items stolen from her, and when he’d first encountered her, she was on the ground unable to get up, reports Daily Dot.
+He told viewers she had a number of items stolen from her, and when he’d first encountered her, she was on the ground unable to get up.
 Mr Choi finished the video saying he had started a GoFundMe to continue helping her.

 The GoFundMe fundraising effort brought in more than $20,000 in donations and Mr Choi posted an update video on July 31 that showed him setting “Martha” up in a hotel room and buying her food, toiletries and other supplies.